 “There,” said Briné.
 “Done.”
 She rose, and Hock carefully wiggled his ankle about before putting his boot back on.
 “We’re ready to go on.”

 “Lead the way,” Saché said to Rorerrie.

 But as they got further underway, they quickly became aware that more time had passed during their pause than perhaps they had intended.
-They had men's lantern, but still couldn't see very far.
+They had the men's lantern, but still couldn't see very far.
 "Do you have any idea how much longer we might be able to go on?”
 Saché asked Rorerrie.